Program Type: ASHP Accredited PGY2 Residency

 - Pharmacy Administration

-Dr. Nesbit is currently on the Pain & Palliative Care Service at the Sidney Kimmel Comprehensive Cancer Center at The Johns Hopkins Hospital and Clinical Specialist in Pain Management with the Department of Pharmacy.
-She has been practicing in pain management for over 25 years.
-During her time at Johns Hopkins, she has participated in several research protocols and health systems pain initiatives.
-She is the co-developer of the Hopkins Opioid Program that is a PDA and web-based application that performs opioid equianalgesic conversions.
-Dr. Nesbit has served as Chair of the Pain Management Subcommittee of the Maryland Cancer Plan, the Chair of the Pain & Palliative Care PRN of ACCP (American College of Clinical Pharmacy), is the Immediate Past Chair of the ASHP (American Society of Health-System Pharmacists) Pain and Palliative Care Section Advisory Group, and a Board member of the Maryland Pain Initiative.
-Currently, Dr Nesbit is serving as the Co-Chair of the Johns Hopkins Pain Management Taskforce which is charged with reviewing the current pain protocols and making any recommendations for improvements in clinical care and staff education regarding pain management.
-She is also the Residency Director for the PGY2 Pain and Palliative Care Pharmacy Residency at The Johns Hopkins Hospital.
+Dr. Nesbit is currently on the Palliative Care Service and the Neuroscience Pain Resource Team at The Johns Hopkins Hospital.
+She is a Clinical Specialist in Pain Management and Palliative Care with the Department of Pharmacy.
+Dr. Nesbit holds faculty appointments in the Department of Oncology and the Center for Drug Safety and Effectiveness in the Bloomberg School of Public Health at Johns Hopkins, as well as, the Schools of Pharmacy at University of Maryland and Notre Dame University of Maryland.
+She has been practicing in pain management for over 30 years.
+During her tenure at Johns Hopkins, she has participated in several research protocols and pain initiatives.
+Dr. Nesbit has served as Chair of the Pain Management Subcommittee of the Maryland Cancer Plan, Chair of the Pain & Palliative Care PRN of ACCP (American College of Clinical Pharmacy), Chair of the ASHP (American Society of Health-System Pharmacists) Pain and Palliative Care Section Advisory Group, and was appointed to The Joint Commission Technical Advisory Panel for Pain Management in 2016.
+She served on the Board of Regents for the American College of Clinical Pharmacy (ACCP) from 2012-2015 and elected a Fellow in 2016.
+She is serving a term as ACCP President (2017-2020) currently.
+Dr Nesbit is Co-Chair of the Johns Hopkins Hospital Pain Management Committee that is charged with reviewing current pain protocols and making any recommendations for improvements in clinical care and staff education regarding pain management.
+More recently, she was named Co-Chair of The Johns Hopkins Health System Opioid Stewardship Clinical Community.

 Clinical Pharmacy Specialist, Pain Management